CNJianLiu/SinRef-6D/README.md

 More robotic demos can be seen at our **[Project Page](https://paperreview99.github.io/SinRef-6DoF-Robotic)**.

 ## Citation
-If you find our work useful, please consider citing:
+If you find our work helpful, please consider citing:
 ```latex
 @article{2026SinRef-6D,
   author={Liu, Jian and Sun, Wei and Zeng, Kai and Zheng, Jin and Yang, Hui and Rahmani, Hossein and Mian, Ajmal and Wang, Lin},